havnaroth/havnaroth/_posts/2025-02-06-forensics-pca.md

 ## Where is PCA Stored?

-PCA settings and logs are stored in the Windows registry and in specific log files:
+PCA settings and logs are stored in the Windows registry and following log files:

 ```
 c:\Windows\appcompat\pca\PcaGeneralDb0.txt